1. Sales Consultant

 If you have a knack for grammar and love to write, content production for websites could be a cheap business startup for you.
 Cost to kick off this business includes a computer and an Internet connection.
 Market your skills on sites including elance.com, where potential employers look for contract workers.

-With the American Pet Products Association predicting Americans spent $4.11 billion in 2012 on their pets for grooming and boarding, it just goes to show people are willing to spend on their furry friends.
+With the American Pet Products Association finding Americans spent $136.8 billion on pets in 2022, it just goes to show people are willing to spend big on their furry friends.

-Combine a love for animals and a love of the outdoors.
-Many people leave their pets at home alone most of the day while they are at work, but are willing to pay people to check on their pets and walk them during the day.
-Cost to start this business would be marketing materials and a reliable car to get from client to client.
+You could combine a love for animals and a love of the outdoors and get into dog walking.
+Many people leave their pets at home alone most of the day while they are at work, but are willing to pay people to check in on their pets and walk them during the day.

 15. Delivery service

-Do you like going to different locations through the day?
+Do you like going to different locations throughout the day?
 A courier business may be a good fit for you.
-Market your services to businesses.
+You could market your services to local businesses, or do some research into vacancies within courier services such as these:

-If you excel at a certain subject, you could use that skill as a private tutor for students of all ages.
-Adult learners also need help sometimes with their school subjects.
-Cost to get started would be marketing materials.
+If you excel at a certain subject, you could use that skill to help start an online small business as a private tutor for students of all ages.

 18. Home day care